marcj/marcj/README.md

   <h3>Freelance developer and entrepreneur from Hamburg, Germany. 🏄‍♂️</h3>

   My specialisation is entrepreneurship, full-stack development, machine learning, and robotics.<br/>
-  I'm focusing primarily complex and sophisticated web applications.
+  I'm primarily focued on complex and sophisticated web applications with high-performance characteristics.
 I'm available for hire.<br/>
   <br/>
   <h4>♥️ &nbsp; Open-Source</h4>
   As an open-source developer for a decade now I invested many hundreds of thousands of dollars privately so everyone